 Pin it here!

-Kat is an American who really loves France and is now a France travel expert.
-After studying abroad in Grenoble and traveling all over, she fell head over heels for the country.
-She has since visited many times and is sharing all the tips for visiting France!
-Aside from France Voyager, Kat also has a couple’s travel blog called World Wide Honeymoon and a podcast that she co-hosts with her husband of the same name.
-In her spare time, she enjoys working out, baking, planning a million trips that she isn’t sure she’ll actually take and taking way too many photos of her cat, Professor.
+Kat is the France travel expert behind France Voyager.
+After studying abroad in Grenoble and traveling throughout France, she fell head over heels for the country.
+She has since visited many times since 2012 and is sharing all the tips for visiting France in this blog, which she has run for 3 years.
+Kat shares places she has traveled to and provides tips based on her own personal experiences of traveling and living in France.
+Aside from France Voyager, Kat also has a couple’s travel blog called World Wide Honeymoon and a podcast that she co-hosts with her husband, Chris, called the World Wide Honeymoon Travel Podcast.